hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013137v2-real-time-sign-language-to-text-translation-using-deep-learning-a-co.md

 ---
 layout: default
-title: Real-Time Sign Language to text Translation using Deep Learning: A Comparative study of LSTM and 3D CNN
+title: "Real-Time Sign Language to text Translation using Deep Learning: A Comparative study of LSTM and 3D CNN"
 ---

 # Real-Time Sign Language to text Translation using Deep Learning: A Comparative study of LSTM and 3D CNN